flowerhusbands/flowerhusbands/README.md

 depending on the person and mood I might not be as open to interact <br>
 especially when its in a big group of people.. so if I dont talk., dont take it to heart<br>
 Often, this also means im not great at keeping up friendships, <br>
-So if I dont interact I do apologise.., I tend overthink things a lot so its just easier if I dont interact<br>
+Again, I do apologise.., I tend overthink things a lot so its just easier if I dont interact<br>

 Feel free to interact first tho !!
 I dont bite :P ^^ promise..<br>